-2. The Temp Folder
+2. Windows Temp Folder

-As you’d guess from the name, Windows temporary files aren’t important beyond their initial use.
-The files and folders inside contain info that Windows used at one time but doesn’t need anymore.
-You can visit this folder and delete everything inside by pressing Ctrl + A to select everything and then Delete.
+Aside from cleaning via Disk Cleanup. you can visit this folder and delete its contents by pressing Ctrl + A to select everything and then hit Delete.
 Windows might give you an error about a couple of items when you do this—just ignore those and clear everything else.

-3. The Recycle Bin
+3. Recycle Bin

 Whenever you delete a file on your system, Windows sends it to the Recycle Bin.
-This is a special place where deleted files are kept until you permanently delete them or restore them.
-If you don’t remember to empty the bin, there could be several gigabytes of old data still in there.
+This is a special place where deleted files are kept until you permanently delete or restore them.
+If you don’t remember to empty the bin regularly, there could be several gigabytes of old data still in there.

 You can right-click on individual items and choose Delete to permanently erase them or Restore to send the file back to its original location.
 On the Ribbon above, you’ll see buttons to Empty Recycle Bin and Restore all items.

 To tweak the way the Recycle Bin works, click Recycle Bin Properties on the Ribbon.
 Here, you can change the maximum size of the bin, or select Don’t move files to the Recycle Bin.

-4. The Windows.old Folder
+4. Windows.old Folder

-Whenever you upgrade your version of Windows (like you probably did when you installed Windows 10), your system keeps a copy of your old Windows files called Windows.old.
-This folder is essentially everything that made up your old computer, kept around in case something didn’t transfer correctly.
+Whenever you upgrade your version of Windows, the system keeps a copy of your old files called Windows.old.
+This folder essentially holds everything that made up your old installation, kept around in case something didn’t transfer correctly.

-Windows automatically removes this folder after ten days (it was once 30 days), but you can remove it yourself if you’re crunched for space.
-It won’t delete if you try to go through the File Explorer, so type Disk Cleanup into the Start Menu and launch the tool.
-Click Clean up system files at the bottom of the window and let the utility do another scan.
-Once that’s done, look for the Previous Windows installation(s) and delete it using this tool.
+Windows automatically removes this folder after a short time, but you can remove it yourself if you’re crunched for space.
+It won’t delete if you try to go through the File Explorer, so type Disk Cleanup into the Start Menu and launch the tool as described earlier.

 5. Downloaded Program Files

-Located at C:\Windows\Downloaded Program Files
+Location: C:\Windows\Downloaded Program Files

 Most home users don’t use IE anymore, let alone ActiveX.
 Your Downloaded Program Files folder might already be empty, but feel free to clean out its contents if it’s not.